AndersonPaschoalon/aic-bic-paper/README.md

 ### dataProcessor
 These are the set of scripts located at the dataProcessor directory, used by the run.py script.
-- __pcap-filter.sh__ : extract inter packet times from pcaps
+- __pcap-filter.sh__ : extract inter packet times from pcaps.
     ├── _timerelative2timedelta.m_: script used by pcap filter
-- __dataProcessor.m__: run simulations and stores the data on data/ directory
+- __dataProcessor.m__: run simulations and stores the data on data/ directory.
     ├── _adiff.m_: calc the absolute difference
     ├── _cdfCauchyPlot.m_: create the values of a Cauchy CDF  distribution, and plot in a figure
     ├── _cdfExponentialPlot.m_: create the values of a Exponential CDF  distribution, and plot in a figure
     ├── _cdfNormalPlot.m_: create the values of a Normal CDF  distribution, and plot in a figure
     ├── _cdfWeibullPlot.m_: create the values of a Weibull CDF  distribution, and plot in a figure
     ├── _cdfParetoPlot.m_: create the values of a Pareto CDF  distribution, and plot in a figure
     ├── _cdfplot.m_: create the values of a Cauchy CDF  distribution, and plot in a figure
     ├── _computeCost.m_: compute cost for linear regression
     ├── _cumulativeData.m_: acumulates a vector
     ├── _gradientDescent.m_: gradient descendent algorithm
-    ├── _informationCriterion.m_:
+    ├── _informationCriterion.m_:  calcs AIC or BIC of a given function and dataset
-    ├── _likehood\_log.m_:
+    ├── _likehood\_log.m_:  calcs the logarithm of the likelihood function
     ├── _matrix2File.m_: save matrix into a text file
     ├── _empiricalCdf.m_: eval empirical CDF
     ├── _plotData.m_: wrapper for plot x and y data
-    ├── _qqPlot.m_: wrapper for qqplots on octave wraper ├── _sameLength.m_: ensure two vecters have the same size.
-If not, the bigget is truncated.
+    ├── _qqPlot.m_: wrapper for qqplots on octave wraper
+    ├── _sameLength.m_: ensure two vecters have the same size.
+If not, the bigget is truncated
     ├── _setxlabels.m_: set x tick labels on axis on figures
     ├── _sff2File.m_: vector to file
     ├── __data/__: place where dataProcessor.m saves the generated data